chunren/jwt-angular-authentication/README.md

 ```

-## 5. Run JWT Angular Appliction in your local DEV environment
+## 5. Run JWT Angular Application in your local DEV environment
 1. Install NodeJs.
 You can download and install NodeJS from  [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
 2. Download or clone the applicaiton source code from [https://github.com/chunren/jwt-angular-authentication.git](https://github.com/chunren/jwt-angular-authentication.git) to your local folder like E:\\jwt-angular-authentication
 3. In the project root folder where the package.json is located, run: nmp install